elastic/apm-server/TESTING.md

 ease testing, you can inject an `apm-server` binary in the Elastic Agent container so a locally built version can be tested while making changes to the APM Server or before a release is published.

-To do so, you can build the binary locally with and copy the apm-server binary to the folder that is bindmounted in the Elastic Agent docker container:
+To do so, you can build the binary locally and copy the apm-server binary to the folder that is bindmounted in the Elastic Agent docker container:

 ```console